 Lexington experienced the pangs of sectionalism long before the Civil War erupted.
 In 1854, the Kansas-Nebraska Act introduced the idea of "popular sovereignty" as the means of deciding whether slavery could be extended into the western territories of the United States.
 The act permitted legal residents to vote on whether they wished to live in a slave or free state; a concept first tested in Kansas, Missouri's neighbor to the west.
 A contest resulted.
 Which section of the country, slave or free, could send the greatest number of emigrants to Kansas and control the outcome of the Kansas vote?

-Through written histories, personal accounts and newspaper articles, the students will be able to determine why sectionalism developed, explain how Kansas and Missouri warfare influenced national policy, and understand how sectionalism affected Lexington citizens.
+Through written histories, personal accounts and newspaper articles, students will be able to determine why sectionalism developed, explain how warfare between Kansas and Missouri influenced national policy, and understand how sectionalism affected Lexington citizens.